Frank Nackos, Rainbow Cloud

 The Chase Home Museum of Utah Folk Arts is the only museum in the country dedicated to displaying a state-owned collection of contemporary folk art.
 It features objects made by Utah artists from the state’s American Indian, rural, occupational and ethnic communities.
 The Museum offers a snapshot of Utah’s contemporary culture and heritage.
 The Chase Home, built more than 150 years ago in a traditional hall-and-parlor style from adobe bricks, is a fine example of 19th century folk art.

-The ground level is ADA compliant offering two galleries, as well as a history timeline of the Chase Home.
-The house is a historic structure which does not offer elevator access to the second story galleries.
+The ground level is ADA-compliant, offering two galleries and a history timeline of the Chase Home.
+The house is a historic structure which does not offer elevator access to the second-story galleries.
 The second story is accessed via a set of stairs.

 WORKSHOPS & TEMPORARY EXHIBITIONS

 A gallery on the first floor features both workshops and temporary exhibitions.
 We host classes, hands-on activities, artist visits, and many more events.
 Follow our Facebook page for the latest announcements.